lawther/Sigenergy-Local-Modbus/integration_sensor_implementation_plan.md

 - Subscribe to state changes of the source power sensor
 - Calculate accumulated energy using the trapezoidal method
 - Handle state restoration on Home Assistant restart
+- Implement identical mathematical algorithms as the core integration component

 ### 2.2 Integration Method

-Implement only the trapezoidal method for all sensors:
+Implement the trapezoidal method for all sensors, using the exact same algorithm as in Home Assistant core:
-- **Trapezoidal Method**: Calculates the area under the curve using the average of consecutive power readings
+- **Trapezoidal Method**: `elapsed_time * (left + right) / 2`
+- Use Decimal for precise calculations to match core implementation

 ### 2.3 Configuration and Registration